How to do a Romanian Deadlift with Proper Form

 What muscles do deadlifts work?

-One of my favorite things about the traditional or standard deadlift is that it works most all of the bottom half of the body.
+One of my favorite things about the traditional or Romanian deadlift is that it works most all of the bottom half of the body.
 Let me break it down:

 - Gluteus Maximus: The main extensor muscle of the hip.
 It is the largest and most superficial of the three gluteal muscles and makes up a large portion of the shape and appearance of each side of the hips.
 Its thick fleshy mass, in a quadrilateral shape, forms the prominence of the buttocks